Variann/ModularityPractice/README.md

   - Ensures the same ambient dialogue isn't repeated by separate NPC's.

 ---
+- `EditorAssistant` provides a few quality of life improvements and editor tools.
+  - Allows any class from a plugin or the base game to override thumbnails for classes and data assets in the content browser.
+  - Allows any class from a plugin or the base game to add a custom category and entry into the content browser context menu.
+  - Provides a base editor utility widget to act as a hub for all your editor utility widgets and comes with a few common tools that will benefit most projects.

+---
 # External plugins
 These are plugins that are not mine but are utilized in this project, these plugins are amazing and developed by incredibly talented people.
  - `FlowGraph` - https://github.com/MothCocoon/FlowGraph